 When an update cache is activated, all Windows computers are configured to update from the server hosting the update cache as well as from Sophos.

-Every time a Windows computer performs an update, the IP address of the update cache server is checked and the update cache with a corresponding local IP will be used as the update location.
+Every time a Windows computer performs an update, the IP address of the update cache server are compared with the endpoint's and the update caches are ordered by distance.
+The closest will be used as the update location.
 The following can affect the update cache being used: